ayjxxng/CWBrainNet/README.md

 # Complex Wavelet-Based Transformer for Neurodevelopmental Disorder Diagnosis via Direct Modeling of Real and Imaginary Components

-Repository description: soon be available
+Repository description will be provided soon.